Azure-Samples/MachineLearningSamples-mmlspark/readme.md

 using the popular Adult Census dataset, first with mmlspark library then comparing that with the standad Spark ML constructs.

-To learn more about mmlspark library, please visit: http://github.com/azure/mmlspark For more details on configuring execution targets, go to: http://aka.ms/vienna-docs-exec
+To learn more about mmlspark library, please visit: http://github.com/azure/mmlspark.

 Run train_mmlspark.py in a local Docker container.
 ```